Absolute continuity of degenerate elliptic measure

 The absolute continuity of elliptic measure is also closely linked with the solvability of the Dirichlet problem \eqref{eq:D}.
 The importance of the quantitative absolute continuity of the elliptic measure with respect to the surface measure comes from the fact that $\w_L \in RH_q(\sigma)$ (the Reverse H\"{o}lder class with respect to $\sigma$) is equivalent to the $L^{q'}(\sigma)$-solvability of the Dirichlet problem (cf. \cite[Theorem~1.7.3]{K}) for the uniformly elliptic operators.
 Furthermore, the $\BMO$-solvability of \eqref{eq:D} can be characterized by $\w_L \in A_{\infty}(\sigma)$.
 This was shown in \cite{FS} for the Laplacian in $\R^{n+1}_+$, and extended to uniformly elliptic operators in Lipschitz domains \cite{DKP} and $1$-sided chord-arc domains \cite{Zhao}.
 In the non-connected case, Hofmann and Le \cite{HL} provided some criterion.
 A main difficulty in the proof of $\BMO$-solvability is the $\S<\N$ estimate (the conical square function is controlled by the non-tangential maximal function in $L^q(\mu)$).
 The latter goes back to the work of Dahlberg, Jerison, and Kenig \cite{DJK} in Lipschitz domains.

 On the other hand, the Carleson measure estimate (cf. Definition \ref{def:several}) can be viewed as a local version of the $\S<\N$ estimate.
-Kenig et al. \cite{KKiPT} first established the connection between the Carleson measure estimate and solvability of uniformly elliptic operators in bounded Lipschitz domains, which was extended to the degenerate setting by Hofmann et al. \cite{HLM} in the upper-half space.
-A more general conclusion was obtained by Cavero et al. \cite{CHMT} in $1$-sided chord-arc domains, which asserted that $\w_L \in A_{\infty}(\sigma)$ if and only if every bounded weak solution of \eqref{eq:D} satisfies the Carleson measure estimate.
+Kenig et al. \cite{KKiPT} first established the connection between the Carleson measure estimate and solvability of uniformly elliptic operators in bounded Lipschitz domains, which was extended to the degenerate setting by Hofmann, Le, and Morris \cite{HLM} in the upper-half space.
+A more general conclusion was obtained in \cite{CHMT} in $1$-sided chord-arc domains, which asserted that $\w_L \in A_{\infty}(\sigma)$ if and only if every bounded weak solution of \eqref{eq:D} satisfies the Carleson measure estimate.
 In another direction, the Carleson measure estimate is also correlated with the approximability property of harmonic functions.